 Make sure you read a few pages of the books you selected, and show your students how conjunctions appear in literature, and in everyday speech!

-For the guided practice and active engagement parts of my Conjunctions mini-lesson, I like to do hands-on activities.
+For more guided practice and the active engagement parts of my Conjunctions mini-lesson, I like to do hands-on activities.
 As you might imagine, you can’t have too many of those when teaching conjunctions in first grade!
-Here are just a few things you can do:
+Here are just a few more things you can do:

 1. Choose the Conjunction